-Minimalism seems to be the new black.
-People are selling everything, moving into tiny (sometimes portable, according to the new HGTV shows) homes, and living a bare-bones lifestyle.
+Minimalism seemed to be the new black.
+People were selling everything, moving into tiny (sometimes portable, according to the new HGTV shows) homes, and living a bare-bones lifestyle.

-Meanwhile, I feel like I belong on an episode of Hoarders.
+Meanwhile, I felt like I belonged on an episode of Hoarders.

 I decided to read The Life-Changing Magic of Tidying Up by Marie Kondo.
 It’s a highly recommended book about the process of learning how to declutter.